bryanw87/salsakl-blog/source/_posts/2014-02-18-new-saturday-night-salsa-social-place.markdown

 - social dance
 ---

 As announced by [DJ Gary](http://www.salsakl.cäm/#!/djs/dj-gary) recently, Cocoon is no more available for Saturday Night Salsa.
 Most of us are sad.
-Just when most of us are getting used to the environment there.
+Just when we are getting used to the environment there.

 Since then, he has been working hard and shortly just after the announcement that regarding Cocoon, he announced a new Saturday Night Salsa venue at the previous Rhythm Identity (RI) studio party!
 <!-- more -->